djhshih/mnrf/README.md

 Mononucleotide repeat finder
 ============================

-`mnrf` is a simple program to find mononucleotide repeats of specified size (number times of repeat) in a FASTA file with one or more tracks.
+`mnrf` is a simple program to find mononucleotide repeats of specified length in a FASTA file with one or more tracks.

-Author:    David J. H. Shih  <djh.shih@gmail.com>
-Version:   0.1
-Date:      2013-11-18
-License:   GPL >= 3

 Prerequisites
 -------------